 Everywhere you go in hospitals, notices announce that staff will treat patients with “Dignity”.

-Yet a Macmillan online posting today has numerous comments about a patient being weighed in a crowded waiting room, then the nurse talking loudly about the results.
-This is appalling, and all the comments agree.
+Yet a Macmillan online posting had numerous comments about a patient being weighed in a crowded waiting room, then the nurse talking loudly about the results.
+This is appalling, and the comments agreed.

 Dignity has gone AWOL

-If you query an unhelpful treatment plan, doctors shrug their shoulders and say they don’t make the rules.
+Query an unhelpful treatment plan, doctors shrug their shoulders and say they don’t make the rules.
 This makes me feel like screaming.
 What’s to stop them changing rules then?
-But it’s all part of today’s culture that thinks more of ‘Team Players’ than the old-fashioned doctor or nurse, prepared to fight on behalf of a patient for more appropriate care,..
+But it’s all part of today’s culture that thinks more of ‘Team Players’ than old-fashioned doctors or nurses, prepared to fight on our behalf for appropriate care,..

 - Why won’t rules allow staff to change treatment if something might work better?
-In the light of recent scandals, shouldn’t staff be challenging things on our behalf?
+Or they think isn’t right?
+After recent scandals, shouldn’t staff challenge things on our behalf?

-- Why aren’t patients supported to challenge something that doesn’t work?
+- Why aren’t patients supported to challenge if something doesn’t work?

 - Medical history is full of examples when medics had the guts to challenge the current thinking Without things ‘going wrong’ we would never have had penincillin, etc.